 Craig and Tasha’s youngest daughter looked adorable wearing a colourful skull print dress from Metallimonsters.

 The twins looked like they easily belonged to a bygone era with their checkerboard Vans from Schuh and skull and crossbones braces.
 Cuteness overload!

-Tasha and Craig handed out some thoughtful gifts to their parents, bridal party and important loved ones thanking them for their love and support.
+Tasha and Craig handed out thoughtful gifts to the bridal party to thank them for their love and support.
 I particularly liked the gifts given to the two maids of honour.